Generative Modeling of Weights: Generalization or Memorization?: Background

 \subsection{Generative Modeling of Weights}

-Generative models are recently used to synthesize neural network weights, producing models with performance comparable to those from standard training, without additional gradient-based optimization.
+Generative models have recently been used to synthesize neural network weights, producing models that require no gradient-based optimization and perform comparably to models from standard training.
 In this study, we analyze four representative methods, spanning unconditional and conditional generation with autoencoders and diffusion models, under each method’s primary experimental setup.
+We describe the primary setup of each method below, with more detail in Appendix~\ref{appendix:experimental_setup}.

-\paragraph{Hyper-Representations}~\cite{schurholt2021self,schurholt2022hyper} generate neural network weights using an autoencoder.
-The autoencoder is trained on checkpoints from classification models with identical architectures but different initializations.
-After training, kernel density estimation (KDE) is applied to the latent representations of the best-performing checkpoints.
+\paragraph{Hyper-Representations}~\citep{schurholt2021self,schurholt2022hyper} generate neural network weights using an autoencoder.
+The autoencoder is trained on 2896 checkpoints of SVHN~\citep{netzer2011reading} classification models with identical architectures.
+After training, kernel density estimation (KDE) is applied to the latent representations of the top 30\% checkpoints with highest accuracy.
 New weights are then generated by sampling a latent vector from the KDE-estimated distribution and decoding it.

-\paragraph{G.pt}~\cite{peebles2022learning} is a conditional diffusion model that can generate new weights for a small predefined classification model architecture, given input weights and a target loss for the generated weights.
-It is trained on a collection of millions of model checkpoints from tens of thousands of training runs, each paired with corresponding test losses.
-Once trained, G.pt produces effective model weights from randomly initialized weights and a minimal and fixed target loss.
+\paragraph{G.pt}~\citep{peebles2022learning} is a conditional diffusion model that can generate new weights for a small predefined MNIST~\citep{lecun1998gradient} classification model architecture, given input weights and a target loss for the generated weights.
+It is trained on 2.1M model checkpoints from 10728 training runs, each paired with corresponding test losses.
+Once trained, G.pt can generate effective models by conditioning on randomly initialized weights and a minimal and fixed target loss (\eg, 0).

-\paragraph{HyperDiffusion}~\cite{erkocc2023hyperdiffusion} trains an unconditional diffusion model on neural field MLPs that represent 3D or 4D shapes~\cite{chang2015shapenet}.
-New shapes are generated by sampling a new set of MLP weights from the diffusion model and reconstructing the mesh represented by the MLP.
+\paragraph{HyperDiffusion}~\citep{erkocc2023hyperdiffusion} trains an unconditional diffusion model on 2749 neural field MLPs that represent 2749 unique 3D airplane shapes in ShapeNet~\citep{chang2015shapenet}.
+New shapes are generated by sampling a new set of MLP weights and reconstructing the mesh represented by it.

-\paragraph{P-diff}~\cite{wang2024neural} trains an unconditional latent diffusion model on 300 neural network checkpoints to generate new weights.
-These checkpoints are saved at consecutive steps during an additional training epoch of the same base image classification model, after it has converged.
+\paragraph{P-diff}~\citep{wang2024neural} trains an unconditional latent diffusion model on 300 neural network checkpoints.
+These checkpoints are saved at consecutive steps during an additional training epoch of the same base CIFAR-100~\citep{krizhevsky2009learning} classification model, after it has converged.